Champion for a Just Society and a Catalyst for Change

 Anika has spoken on the topics of leadership, public service, non-profit management, women’s rights, reproductive rights, and sustainable development at venues ranging from the United Nations to universities and international conferences.
 In addition, her writings have been featured in the New York Times, Crain’s New York Business, Rewire, CNN.com, and the Huffington Post.
 She is also the author of Female Genital Mutilation: A Guide to Laws and Policies Worldwide, which notably placed female genital mutilation within a human rights framework.
 As a series editor, she directed the development and publication of Women of the World: Laws and Policies Affecting Their Reproductive Lives.

 Non-Profit Leader, Human Rights Advocate, People-Centered Strategist

-Throughout her career, Anika has provided executive leadership and management consulting support to a variety of non-profits and UNFPA, where she helped draft a model reproductive health law in sub-Saharan Africa.
+Throughout her career, Anika has provided executive leadership and management consulting support to a variety of non-profits and to the UNFPA, where she helped draft a model reproductive health law in sub-Saharan Africa.
 At Equality Now, an international women’s rights organization, she consulted on a pilot grantmaking program focused on empowering young girls globally.
-Recently, Anika has aided the New York Immigration Coalition in elevating internal effectiveness by providing leadership coaching at all levels.
+Recently Anika has aided the New York Immigration Coalition in enhancing internal and management effectiveness.

 Always a Trailblazer